 #6 Go for a Retirement Test Drive

-Live on your expected retirement income for 6 months prior to retirement.
-Is it reasonable or do you feel pinched all the time?
+Live on your expected retirement income for six months before retirement.
+Is it reasonable, or do you feel pinched all the time?
 Better to find out while you still have a job.

 #7 Don't Forget to Plan for Big-Ticket Items in Retirement

-In the first few years of retirement (the “go-go years” as opposed to the “slow-go years” and the “no-go years”), you will probably want to spend your money on experiences, many of which may be expensive but can be easily foreseen and budgeted for.
+In the first few years of retirement (the “go-go years” as opposed to the “slow-go years” and the “no-go years”), you will probably want to spend your money on experiences, many of which can be easily foreseen and budgeted despite their expense.
 You want to avoid spending your now-limited income on expensive, unforeseen large-ticket items.

 Are Your Cars Relatively New?

 You don’t want to have to purchase one, much less two, new cars in the first few years of retirement.
-In fact, if you don’t drive much, you may find that a car purchased just before retirement is still in your driveway when your daughter finally takes your keys away.
+If you don’t drive much, you may find that a car purchased just before retirement is still in your driveway when your kid finally takes your keys away.

 Do You Need Toys for Your Retirement?